What Does It Mean When A Random Cat Comes To Your House?

 Cats are very curious creatures and love exploring or investigating something or someone that has caught their interest.

-If you have a cat or cats at home, the new cat might be intrigued by the meows and cat scent that have been emitting from your home.
+If you have other pets at home, the stray cat might be intrigued by the meows and cat scent that have been emitting from your home.

 Cats are very sensitive to sound and smell and won’t hesitate to satisfy their curiosity.